javier123454321/knowledgeBase/Daily Notes/October 14th, 2020.md

             - `#` are used in terms of categories outside the flow of writing.
         - Blocks are first class citizens in [[Roam]], where the idea lives as an atomic unit.
 This is perfect for cross referencing, analyzing, and drawing on connections.
         - **At what point does it make sense to write inside a page vs a daily note?**
             - Err in the side of tagging a lot, write abut it in daily notes.
-Tag in anticipation of an [[Article]] that you want to write
+Tag in anticipation of an article that you want to write
-                - When you are ready to start working on a longer project, [[Article]], summary etc, you can make a webpage.
+                - When you are ready to start working on a longer project, article, summary etc, you can make a webpage.
 You can alias a block reference that expands as you hover over it.
 [1](((K-Sq3VvxE)))
     - podcast with John Aronson and Sean Caroll
         - complexoty in regards to computational efficiency
         - [[$$p = np$$]]